gaviral/pre_bunker_health_communications_system/data/openai-agents-python_with_ollama.md

     model=model
 )
 ```
-This above code defines an AI agent called writer_agent, which:
+This code defines an AI agent called `writer_agent`, which:

-Produces technical blog posts with a focus on detail and accuracy.
+- Produces technical blog posts with a focus on detail and accuracy
-Uses the OpenAI model to generate outputs.
+- Uses the OpenAI model to generate outputs
-Accepts a topic dynamically via the {topic} placeholder.
+- Accepts a topic dynamically via the `{topic}` placeholder

-Step 9.
-Putting it all together, Agents workflow.
+### Step 9: Putting it all together - Agents workflow

 ```python
 # Agent workflow